 The fact that biology, as a science, has such a broad scope has to do with the tremendous diversity of life on earth.
-The source of this diversity is evolution, the process of gradual change during which new species arise from older species.
+The source of this diversity is evolution, the process of gradual change in a population or species over time.
 Evolutionary biologists study the evolution of living things in everything from the microscopic world to ecosystems.